exo-explore/exo/README.md

 ### Automatic Device Discovery

-Zero manual configuration. exo will automatically discover other devices using the best method available.
+exo will automatically discover other devices using the best method available.
+Zero manual configuration.

 ### ChatGPT-compatible API

 exo provides a ChatGPT-compatible API for running models.
-This means it's a one-line change in your application to run models on exo.
+It's a one-line change in your application to run models on your own hardware using exo.

 ## Inference Engines